Neaterry6/Broken-vzn/README.md

 ### Hi there! 👋
-I'm `Tylor` (Dark-Xploit), a 19 year developer passionate about AI, chatbots and coding.
+I'm `Tylor` (Dark-Xploit), a 19 developer passionate about AI, chatbots and coding.
 I love working on projects related to WhatsApp bots, AI-driven solutions and open-source technologies.
 Currently, I'm focusing on enhancing my `XPLOADER--BOT` project.

 ### MY STATS: